 I liked Carson instantly.
 I ordered a coffee soda because I had no idea what it was and proceeded to take a photo of it and upload it directly to Instagram… and she totally didn’t mind that I obviously wasn’t trendy enough to occupy the space we were in.
 She was a fellow artist, but she was more the kind I was trying to be, not the kind I actually was.
 She didn’t seem to care about attention or lead roles, she cared about the process of creation.
 I could tell from the conversation rabbit holes we wondered into that she was bursting with ideas and I was only just getting a glimpse at the creative force that empowered this woman.
 I remember wondering if I could pull off mismatched earrings like the ones she was wearing.
 I remember wishing I had a pen and paper so I could write down all the awesome book and play recommendations she was referring to.
 But mostly, I remember regretting that I was just now meeting this light of a human when I had a mere four weeks left in Nashville.

 Then… something happened that threw me for a loop.
 We were in the middle of a conversation about anxiety and depression–two unfortunate familiar friends of mine–when I discovered the cross tattoo she had on her wrist.
 I guess it was the fact that I was leaving town anyway?
 Or maybe it was the fact that Carson made me feel safe enough to ask such a bold question, but I looked at her and looked back at that cross on her wrist and said something to the effect of, “So… you’re a… Christian?
 And you struggle with anxiety?
 How does that work?”
 Until that point I thought Christians were a privileged group of people that assumed they were better than me because they probably were better than me.
 I assumed they had never been tempted by the typical peer pressures of drugs, sex, and alcohol that most other people indulge in or at least experiment with.
 A Christian doesn’t lie.
 A Christian doesn’t make decisions based on their own self interest.
 A Christian doesn’t have anxiety or depression… how could they?
 Don’t they rely on God or something like that?
 Aren’t they too happy because they’re filled with the knowledge that they are such good people to worry about anything?
 And wait a minute– this girl sitting across from me seemed normal.
 No, more than normal– she seemed interesting and cool.
-She was a feminist, she was a go-getter, she seemed to identity with the light and the dark… and she was a Christian?
+She was a feminist, she was a go-getter, she seemed to identify with the light and the dark… and she was a Christian?
 I was overwhelmed by how drastically all of these things mismatched with my (limited) view of what a Christian was.

 I was wrong.
 And if you’ve read “Let’s Talk About God”, you’ll know that this is a common judgement of mine… I always think that other people are “better than me” in some capacity and I always think everyone else is more deserving of happiness.
 I couldn’t be more wrong.

 What happened next was the beginning of a new way of life for me, one that I can’t imagine going any other way… Carson and I became friends.
 She invited me to her church.
 I showed up once, I sat beside her, listened to the message and openly wept.
 I started to attended regularly and then I even found myself showing up on the Sundays that she couldn’t attend.
 When she wasn’t there, I sat by myself but I didn’t feel alone.
 I bought a bible.
 I read and I read.
 My mind was blown.
 My world was rocked.
-I couldn’t believe that another life apart from the unfilled half-life I was living actually existed.
+I couldn’t believe that another life apart from the unfulfilled half-life I was living actually existed.
 I could have meaningful relationships with others.
 I could love the way God loves, I could start over without shame of my past and I could forgive myself.
 I could do all of these things and still be me, but more than that, I could be the person I always wanted to be– I could be happy.
 I found so much happiness in the promise of Jesus.
 I barely knew anything at all other than the bible stories you grow up hearing on children’s programming like Veggie Tales, but I felt like I knew God’s love.
 It didn’t take long– I was in and I was in love.

 I wish I could tell you one exact moment, quote a particular sermon or recite a specific verse that changed my perspective on Christianity.
 I guess, for me at least, it wasn’t a Christian thing, but a Jesus thing.
 The organized religion and the label was less important, I just wanted to know more about this Jesus dude.
 If anything, it was Carson’s demonstration as a flawed but utterly worthy artistic human that gave me the hope that I had a welcome seat at the table, so to speak.
 Perhaps I really could show up before God as I was, without fixing or changing a thing.
 Perhaps if I pray, someone is listening.
 Perhaps there is hope in tomorrow because there actually is a promise of a greater, sweeter, eternity– more serene and gratifying than anything we could ever possibly imagine here on Earth.
 But perhaps the most shocking realization of all?
 Perhaps I could learn to love and respect myself… after all, the bible says that I am a child of God and created in His image.
 Would that not make me deserving of respect, especially from myself?
 When I began to regard myself with grace and kindness, I found that I wasn’t ashamed of who I was anymore.
 It was like I had woken up for the first time and really seen the world in all its intricate splendor.